A simple, nationalistic act like buying local building products excite the entire construction industry nowadays.

 Elevate the quality of residential and commercial structures in the country

 As mentioned before, local building materials that gain support from the market gain room for improvement.
 What you should know is that our local building products are engineered to withstand varying environmental conditions.

 We have eight major climate zones in Australia, each one is different from the other.
 The country experiences unpredictable, harsh, and sometimes destructive weather—ones with extreme winds, intense rain, flooding, snow, bushfire, and cyclones.
 Unfortunately, we do not have a one-kind-fits-all type of structure (yet).
 We can only build using passive design, or building based on the site and local climate.

-Choosing the building materials is an integral part of the passive design.
+Choosing building materials is an integral part of the passive design.
 If we use Australian building products which are proven to last under the country’s extreme weather, we’re already making an effort to make our homes and structures durable.
-We can boast about our sustainable, world-class architecture in the future.
+We can boast about our sustainable, world-class homes in the future.